use-ink/ink/README.md

 **IMPORTANT NOTE:** WORK IN PROGRESS!
 Do not expect this to be working.

-Write WebAssembly based smart contracts in the Rust programming language.
+An [eDSL](https://wiki.haskell.org/Embedded_domain_specific_language) to write WebAssembly based smart contracts in the Rust programming language.

 - [`pdsl-core` API documentation](https://robbepop.github.io/pdsl/pdsl_core/index.html).